-Brenda dreams of becoming a full-time writer when she grows up – which probably won’t be any time soon.
+Brenda dreams of becoming a full-time writer when she grows up, which probably won’t be any time soon.
 Along the way, she hopes to keep learning and celebrating the moments that make life beautiful.

 About Finding Their Way Home

 What’s your debut poetry collection about?
 Finding Their Way Home deals with social issues like domestic abuse, rape, and self-harming.
-I won’t pretend those poems are easy to read, but they aren’t suppose to be.
+I won’t pretend those poems are easy to read, but they aren’t intended to be.
 There are also poems about love, loss, loneliness, and betrayal.

 Who will like your book?
 I think people who have experienced the beauty, joy, and sorrow that are all a part of living, will like my book.
 But of course, that’s for the reader to decide.